lxnelyclxud/lxnelyclxud/README.md

 ### Hello there! 👋

--  💻 Building frontend and fullstack projects for over 5 years
+-  💻 I've been building frontend and fullstack projects for over 5 years
--  ⚛️ Love working with React and Vue.js
+-  ⚛️ I love working with React and Vue.js
--  🚀 Diving deeper into backend development at the moment
+-  🔬 I am learning Go and diving deeper into backend development this year